lordmulder/INetGet/README.md

 * Read the URL from *stdin* and write the response to *stout*:
   `echo http://www.warr.org/buckethead.html | INetGet.exe - - | findstr Sacrifist`

+## Configuration Files ##

+INetGet supports reading options from a *configuration* file.
+Configuration files can be loaded *explicitly* by using the `--config=<cf>` option on the command-line.
+In addition, INetGet will *implicitly* load a configuration file that is located in the same directory as the INetGet executable file and that has the same [*basename*](https://en.wikipedia.org/wiki/Basename) as the NetGet executable, but with a `.cfg` file extension.
+So, e.g., if the INetGet executable file is called `INetGet.exe`, then the configuration file called `INetGet.cfg` (and located in the same directory) will be loaded *implicitly*, if existing.

+Configuration files support the same options that can be specified on the command-line.
+Furthermore, the option syntax for configuration files is the same as on the command-line, except that configuration files do **not** require or support the `--` option prefix.
+This means that, e.g., instead of `--agent=Foo`, the configuration file has to contain `agent=Foo`.
+Finally, INetGet expects that there is exactly *one* option per line in the configuration file.
+Any lines starting with a "hash" (`#`) symbol are considered to be comments and will be ignored.
+Blank lines are ignored too.

+Note: If a configuration file is loaded *implicitly*, this occurs **before** processing the options given on the command-line.
+Consequently, you can use the implicitly-loaded configuration file to set up some default options, which then may be overwritten on the command-line.

 ## Anti-Virus Notes ##